 - Courses completed in Finland and credited in the former credit system (opintoviikko), must be converted to ECTS credits by using the factor 1.8 for university level studies and 1.5 for UAS level studies.

 - Courses completed more than 15 years ago will not be considered unless, they are included in the degree.

 You are responsible for converting, calculating and presenting the required and completed studies in ECTS credits on your application form listed by disciplines and courses according to the following:

-The Admissions Committee for the programme reserves a right to decide whether the applicant's previous studies meet with the requirements for the programme or not.
+The Admissions Committee for the programme has a right to decide whether the applicant's previous studies match with the requirements for the programme or not.
 There will be no preliminary statements given regarding to previous studies before or during the application period.